 Sex discrimination includes sexual harassment and sexual assault.

 While it is often thought of as a law that applies to athletics programs, Title IX is much broader than Athletics and applies to many programs at Georgia Southern University.
 While compliance with the law is everyone’s responsibility at Georgia Southern, you a can find a list of staff members here who have primary responsibility for Title IX compliance.

-The Diversity Services Office can be contacted as follows:
+The Equal Opportunity & Title IX Office can be contacted as follows:

-If you are unable to establish contact with the Diversity Services Office for any reason, please contact the Office of Legal Affairs at 912-478-7481
+If you are unable to establish contact with the Equal Opportunity & Title IX Office for any reason, please contact the Office of Legal Affairs at 912-478-7481